tsc-buddy/AZ-MultiRegion-Lab/labs/scenario-three/README.md

 ### User / Dataflow Considerations

-In all the three data flows, we have identified two critical user / dataflows:
-- Time Tracking User Flow
-- Project Financial Stats.

-For these critical ones, we need to consider their failure modes and how that would impact the user experience.
+For each critical flow, we need to consider their failure modes and how that would impact the user experience.
 So, let’s assume if a service like SQL goes down, how would that impact the user / dataflow.
 It would certainly cause timeouts, latency and therefore performance issues while increasing the response time in case of a partial failover, in this case SQL servicing from the secondary region.

 Hence, it becomes important to consider if a critical service like SQL being down warrants a complete failover.
 We will be remediating at each component level to support failover scenarios, however before we go any further and start deploying configurations across services to support Multi Region Architecture, we need to understand certain pieces which are of utmost importance in deciding the SKUs, configurations and directly impacting your cost, resiliency and performance of the workload.